tomas-langer/helidon/examples/se-inject/se-proposal.md

 Types supported for injection:
  - `DbClient` - requires `@Named` annotation as well to map to configuration (may have a reasonable default name)
  - `WebClient` - requires `@Named` annotation as well to map to configuration (may have a reasonable default name)
- - REST client - using a subset of MP Rest client specification
+ - REST client - using a subset of MP Rest client specification?
  - `ServerRequest` and `ServerResponse` both as fields and method parameters

 Supported types for entities: